ninabarzh/ipa/content/en/docs/workshops/tech-safety/_index.md

 * Use a demo device or your own
 * With Pirogue (if shelter has one, or we bring one)
 * Scan, review results, talk it through
-* No scare tactics—just calm explanation
+* No scare tactics, just calm explanation

 Takeaway: A printed or emailed scan report, a follow-up plan (optional)